Meat eating horses of Antarctica. Shackleton's ponies antarctica

 So it had meat in it which I find bizarre, although it seems that the ponies thrived on it.
 Maujee rations were a special equine (horse) pemmican developed at Aldershot, one of England’s premiere military establishments.

-Frederick George Jackson, who crossed Siberia in winter on horseback’ recalled the diet of his favourite horse ‘Blackie’, ‘In addition to her regular feed of Spratt dog biscuits and hay, she shares the scraps left from our meals with the dogs, and very frequently helps herself to their polar bear meat, and shows a fondness for picking at bird skins lying around the hut.”. ‘[She] appears to be doing very well on her miscellaneous diet’.
+Frederick George Jackson, who crossed Siberia in winter on horseback’ recalled the diet of his favourite horse ‘Blackie’.
+‘In addition to her regular feed of Spratt dog biscuits and hay, she shares the scraps left from our meals with the dogs.
+She very frequently helps herself to their polar bear meat, and shows a fondness for picking at bird skins lying around the hut.”. ‘[She] appears to be doing very well on her miscellaneous diet’.
 (A Thousand Days in the Arctic by Frederick George Jackson, 1899.)

-It was Jackson who encouraged Shackleton to use ponies in his bid to reach the South Pole and so, taking this advice, he would eventually take ten Manchurian ponies with him on his quest, four of which set out on the polar journey.
+It was Jackson who encouraged Shackleton to use ponies in his bid to reach the South Pole.
+Shackleton would eventually take ten Manchurian ponies with him on his quest, four of which set out on the polar journey.

-Though of mixed usefulness in pulling the heavy sledges they eventually succumbed to the hardships of the journey and three were shot for food after they could go no further.
+Though of mixed usefulness in pulling the heavy sledges they eventually succumbed to the hardships of the journey.
+Three were shot for food after they could go no further.
 The last one, Socks, fell into a crevasse.

-There were other examples of horses eating meat in Antarctica, namely in the classic book by Apsley Cherry-Garrard (The Worst Journey in the World, 1922) who wrote
+There were other examples of horses eating meat in Antarctica.
+In the classic book by Apsley Cherry-Garrard (The Worst Journey in the World, 1922) he wrote

 “One of our ponies, Snippets, would eat blubber and so far as I know it agreed with him,”